idio-lang/DIPS/source/introduction.rst

 you'll need to update the documentation and Internationalisation as well, so count it all in.

-Most importantly of all, I want to know *how* things work.
-I want to know how *all* the things work.
+Most importantly, I want to know *how* things work.
+In fact, I want to know how *all* the things work.
 That means everything.
-We start with nothing, we use nothing from anyone else that we haven't *re-imagined* ourselves.
+We start with nothing and we use nothing from anyone else that we haven't :strike:`nicked` :strike:`borrowed` :strike:`ported` *re-imagined* ourselves.

-The downside of this *Not Invented Here* approach is at best we don't have world class implementations and at worst we suffer our own incompetence and misunderstanding -- there's a price to pay for everything.
+The downside of this *Not Invented Here* approach is at best we don't have world class implementations and at worst we suffer from our own incompetence and misunderstanding -- there's a price to pay for everything.